Magyartanulas/magyartanulas.github.io/locatives.md

 * A pingvin a sivatagban áll. - (The penguin stands in the desert.)
 * Úszom a vízben. - (I'm swimming in the water.)
 * Integet egy buszból. - (She waves out of a bus.)
-* Kisétál abból az étteremből. - (He's walking out of that building.)
+* Kisétál abból az étteremből. - (He's walking out of that restaurant.)

 **Other uses**